top of page

 In my early education, I volunteered as a peer counselor and a teaching assistant for students with disabilities.
 The best part of the experience was the ability to see each student grow and gain independence from new skills.

-I received my bachelor's in Psychology from Colorado State University and am currently pursuing a Master's degree in psychology with a specialization in ABA from Capella University.
+I received my bachelor's in psychology from Colorado State University and completed a master's degree in psychology with a specialization in ABA through Capella University.

-In this position, I am passionate about working with clients and fostering an environment built on communication, creativity, and overall support.
+In this position, I am passionate about fostering an environment built on communication, creativity, and overall support.
 I believe that education and understanding of one another is the best way to foster change, both on an individual level and on a big picture scale.

 Outside of work, I like to spend my time with my family and friends, and my wonderful pup.
 I love being outdoors, usually on a lake, and my favorite activity is going to concerts.